 Planning for employment success with a disability

-The Centre for Career Action and AccessAbility Services co-hosted a panel of disability experts on January 11, 2018.
+The Centre for Career Development and AccessAbility Services co-hosted a panel of disability experts on January 11, 2018.
 The experts answered questions from staff and students about navigating job search with a disability.

 - Karen Kelsey, Relationship Manager from Lime Connect

 - David Dame, Vice President, Global Head - Agile, Scotiabank